Stand Up (For the Champions)

 In the United States, the song has been used by some National Football League teams.

 It was used for the medal ceremony at the LEN European Swimming Championships in Budapest, Hungary in August 2010.

+In 2016, fans of the Lukanga Boxing Club used the song to celebrate after winning the Juniors and Elites titles at Uganda's National Open Boxing Championship.

 In Pakistan, the song has been used for the celebration of Pakistan Cricket Team.
 It was played after the victory in the final against India at the 2017 ICC Champions Trophy in England.